id-studiolab/EduGroveModules/ChaiNEO/README.md

 ## Files and Documentation

-Schematic files and additional documentation are available in the "Production Files" subdirectory.
+Schematic files and additional documentation are available in the [Production Files](Production Files/) subdirectory.